cl91/NeptuneOS/readme.md

 `clangd`.
 You will need to install [jq](https://jqlang.github.io/jq/) for this purpose.

-Clone the project first (make sure you use `git clone --recurse-submodules` since we include the seL4 kernel as a submodule) and then run
+Clone the project first (make sure you use `git clone --recurse-submodules`) and then run
 ```
 ./build.sh [amd64] [release]
 ```